Top 15 Best Quarterbacks of All Time

 6. John Elway

 John Elway is a quarterback who spent his entire professional career with the Denver Broncos.
 Elway made five Super Bowl appearances, three of which he lost.
 He won two Super Bowls back to back in 1998 and 1999 before retiring.
 Elway began his career with the Kansas City Royals playing Major League Baseball in 1979.
 He played in the NFL in 1983 after being picked and traded by the Baltimore Colts.
-As a player, he was invited to nine Pro Bowl games, became the NFL Most Valuable Player in 1987, and made the NFL 100th Anniversary All-Time Team.
+As a player, they invited him to nine Pro Bowl games, became the NFL Most Valuable Player in 1987, and made the NFL 100th Anniversary All-Time Team.

 One of his most memorable moments was the 1986 AFC Championship Game played between the Cleveland Browns and Denver Broncos.
 The Broncos won in overtime thanks to Elway making a series of plays, resulting in a 98-yard drive, taking the game to overtime.
 If you would like a more detailed breakdown of "The Drive", check out the summary on Pro Football Hall of Fame.